 - See an Edo period township

 Riding days of between 50-100 km daily in rolling and or mountainous terrain.
-Elevation gains of approximately 1,000-3,500 meters daily.
-Shorter riding days available if booking for a private trip.
+Elevation gains of approximately 1,000-2,500 meters daily.
+We recommend E-bike rental if you would prefer a more leisurely ride.

 Biggest Climbing Day